sidneyn/cursogolang/README.md

 vets the package whose path is provided.

 Use "go help packages" to see other ways of specifying which packages to vet.

 ex:  go vet primeiro.go

-comando para compilar
-go build file.go

-comando para compilar e executar go run file.go go fun *.go // varios arquivos

 instalação de pacotes no go